kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 ## Stack used in the project
 ## Streaming OLTP
-1. Python Script that Transfom csv to json format for the APi Client
+1. Python Script that Transfom csv to json format for the API Client
 2. Python Client:
    Utilized to post real-time streaming messages to the backend system
 3. FastAPI: